psychemedia/finn-resources/src/mongan.md

 rindtigemd,^ Mongan's wife, besought Mongin to tell her the simple truth of his adventures.
 He asked of her a respite of seven years.
 It was granted.
 Then that period arrived.
 The 15 men of Ireland had a great gathering at Usnech in Meath, the year of the death of Ciardn the son of the Carpenter, and of the slaying of Tiiathal Maelgarb,^ and of the taking of the kingship by Diarmait.* The hosts were on (the hill of) Usnech.
 A great hail-storm came upon them there.
 Such was its great- 20 ness that the one shower left twelve chief streams in Ireland for ever.
 Mongin with seven men arose and went from the cairn aside, and his queen and his shanachie Cairthide, son of Marcdn.
 Then they saw something, a prominent stronghold

 1 lit.
 The occasion of Mongan's 'Frenzy' this here.
-Baile Mongdin or Mongan's ' Frenzy ' or ' Vision ' was the title of a tale which is now lost ; though one MS. (H) gives this title to the present tale.
+Baile Mongdin or Mongan's ' Frenzy ' or ' Vision ' was the title of a tale which is now lost; though one MS. (H) gives this title to the present tale.
 As to other tales called Baile, see O'Curry, MS. Materials, p.
 385.

 2 i.e. ' Fair Lady.'
 In the tale printed above, p.
 46, 14, she is called Breotigernd ' Flame-Lady.'